 Key Responsibilities - Key responsibilities can be put in a bulleted high-level overview of the position's overall responsibilities.

-Duties - Duties for the position provide a look at the detailed list of duties the position requires.
+Duties - Duties for the position provide a detailed list of duties the job requires.
 If there are duties in multiple areas, be sure to clarify.
 This situation usually occurs in smaller businesses where there may be shared roles.

 Qualification and Skills Requirements - This is where you will list requirements such as education, accreditations, designations, experience level and a list of specific hard and soft skills required for the position.